Ideine/Apptracktive-Plugins/AzureForMobile/README.md

         }
     }

+Note that you'll have to create each property UserId, AuthToken and IdentityProvider on the settings feature side.

 Also, you have to set this credential cache service implementation to each platform configuration:

 Between var configuration = new AzureForMobilePluginConfiguration(...); and AzureForMobilePluginLoader.Init(...); add: